Centre for Forensic Neuroscience

 Commentary:

-“The examination findings were broadly consistent with the disclosure provided.
-No significant indicators emerged suggesting material omissions within the agreed scope of examination.
-Some areas of ongoing recovery and accountability may benefit from further therapeutic exploration.”
+“The examination findings were broadly consistent with the written disclosure provided.
+No significant physiological indicators emerged suggesting material omissions within the agreed scope of examination.
+Specific areas of ongoing recovery boundaries and accountability may benefit from continued therapeutic exploration.”

-This example is illustrative only and should not be interpreted as a standard reporting format.
-The wording and conclusions used in any report depend on the scope of the examination, the questions asked, and the wider context.
+This example is illustrative only.
+The specific wording and interpretations in any report depend on the defined scope, the questions formulated, and the wider clinical context.

 Important safeguards: All confidence and concern bands must be interpreted cautiously and in context.
-They apply only to the agreed questions and examination scope.
-They are not a diagnosis, verdict, or guarantee of truthfulness.
-They should support therapeutic discussion, not punishment, coercion, or control.
-Where safeguarding, legal, or mental health concerns exist, appropriate professional advice should be sought.
+They apply strictly to the agreed scope of examination.
+They are not a medical diagnosis, legal verdict, or guarantee of absolute historical truth.
+They are intended to support therapeutic discussion, never punishment, intimidation, or control.

 What a Polygraph Examination Cannot Do

-It is important to understand the limitations of any polygraph examination before proceeding.
+It is essential to understand the ethical and scientific boundaries of polygraph testing before proceeding:

-A polygraph examination cannot diagnose sex addiction or Compulsive Sexual Behaviour Disorder.
+It cannot diagnose sex addiction or Compulsive Sexual Behaviour Disorder (CSBD).

-It cannot replace therapy, counselling, or medical assessment.
+It cannot replace clinical psychotherapy, couples counselling, or medical assessment.

-It cannot prove guilt or innocence in criminal proceedings.
+It cannot prove legal guilt or innocence in criminal proceedings.

-It cannot resolve relationship conflict on its own.
+It cannot resolve complex relational betrayal on its own without therapeutic follow-through.

-It cannot test vague, broad, or emotionally loaded questions.
+It cannot test vague, open-ended, subjective, or emotionally loaded questionnaires.

 Trust and Professional Standards

-Our work is guided by professional ethics, structured examination procedures, careful question formulation, and respect for the sensitivity of the issues being discussed.
+Our practice is grounded in professional ethics, validated examination methodologies, scientific question formulation, and deep respect for the sensitivity of disclosure work.

 • Member of the American Polygraph Association (APA)